Mostafa-Samir/Hands-on-Intro-to-Auto-Diff/README.md

 1. Download the windows static build from [ffmpeg website](https://ffmpeg.zeranoe.com/builds/), which is a zip file.
 2. Unzip the build file in your preferred location (Let it be `C:\Program Files (x86)\ffmpeg`)
 4. Add `C:\Program Files (x86)\ffmpeg\bin` to your `PATH` environment variable.
-### Installing internal requirements and running the code
+### Installing python requirements and running the code

 _this assumes that you have python3.5 installed on your machine and you know how to use Jupyter notebooks_